-Not only do I cherish it’s many benefits, but it has become an integral part of my routine!
+Not only do I cherish its many benefits, but it has become an integral part of my routine.

-General Journaling Ideas
+Everyday Journaling Ideas

-If you Google “journal ideas” you will upturn thousands of results – so let me save you some time.
+If you Google “journal ideas” you will upturn thousands of results, so let me save you some time.

 It is not to judge yourself on the answers, or do everything perfectly.

-- What is your all time favorite movie and why?
+- What is your all-time favorite movie and why?
 What character do you most identify with and why?

-- Think of a time when you felt genuinely happy – what was going on?
+- Think of a time when you felt genuinely happy.
+What was going on?
 Who was there?

-- Describe your perfect Saturday – in detail!
+- Describe your perfect day in detail.

 - If you could tell one of your best friends anything, what would it be?
 How might they react?

-Journaling Ideas for When You’re Feeling Anxious
+Journaling Ideas for Anxiety

-The idea comes courtesy of one of my business influencers – she calls it the Worry Dump.
-I promise – it’s not a scary as it sounds.
+The idea comes courtesy of one of my business influencers… she calls it the “Worry Dump”.

 Anxiety Journaling Exercise:

-- Find a nice, comfortable and quiet area.
+- Find a comfortable and quiet area.

 - Set your timer for 5 minutes.